 I write about roofs, walls and fences: housing, homelessness, exclusion, enclosure.
 My research interests include California land use and U.S. sites where Japanese Americans were incarcerated during World War II.

-I edited the California Studies Association newsletter for a couple of years: May 2016 * Jun.
-2016 * Sep.
-2016 * Feb.
-2017 * Aug.
-2017.
-The September 2015 newsletter includes my writeup of two interviews, 13 years apart, with playwright, poet and civil liberties hero Hiroshi Kashiwagi.
+I edited the California Studies Association newsletter from May 2016 through August 2017.
+The earlier September 2015 newsletter includes my writeup of two interviews, 13 years apart, with playwright, poet and civil liberties hero Hiroshi Kashiwagi.

 I was editor of California Planning & Development Report in 2014, and later a contributing editor.
 Here’s one of my stories on water politics in the Tehachapi ranchlands between the Santa Clarita Valley and Kern County — a topic I would still love to pursue further.